apostolnikov/eventbrite-clone/README.md

 ```

 ## Client side
-Created with React and Redux using static type checking with TypeScript
+Created with React and Redux using static type checking with TypeScript.
 Events feed and functionality are implemented using the 3rd party ticketmaster API(https://developer.ticketmaster.com/products-and-docs/apis/getting-started/)

 ## Server side